 Mary’s professional background is rooted in the Tech industry, where she helped scale customer success teams for fast-growing startups like Prezi and Xola.
 Born and raised in Silicon Valley, she came into contact with D&I topics which resonated deeply with her life experiences and her work in Tech.
 Eager to contribute to her community and go a step further by implementing solutions that work, she began her current role as a Consultant at Peoplism.
 Over the course of her career, Mary has held positions in recruiting, sales, and customer success at early stage startups and large public companies.

-Jennifer Kim is a sought-after advisor to various Silicon Valley startups including Medium, Coinbase, Atrium, Culture Amp, and more.
+Jennifer Kim is a sought-after strategist and advisor to top Silicon Valley startups.
 As Head of People at Lever, Jen led a unique talent strategy that made Lever a widely recognized leader in D&I, with a 50/50 gender balance and significant representation of Black/Latinx, LGBTQ, and parents/caregivers.
 She has partnered with Udemy to create a course on Diversity & Inclusion, and also runs a popular “D&I for startups” advice column, Inclusion At Work.

 Joah is the founder and CEO of Localeur, a community of locals sharing authentic recommendations in 120+ cities on their favorite local places to eat, drink and more.
 Since founding Localeur in 2013, Joah has struck partnerships with JetBlue Airways, Lyft, Match.com, Bonobos and HotelTonight, and he has gone on to become one of the only black founders in history to raise $5 million for a technology startup outside of Silicon Valley.
 Joah has written extensively about his journey as a black founder in tech, and has been profiled in Inc. Magazine, Hemispheres Magazine and countless other outlets while contributing to The New York Times, Huffington Post, PopSugar and others.
 Joah is the co-author of Real Role Models: Successful African Americans Beyond Pop Culture (Texas Press).